 Beginning in 2015, landowners with 100 acres or more could enter their property into a program with Kentucky Fish and Wildlife called the Voucher Cooperator Elk Permit Program.
 The program links people who own or lease elk hunting land with hunters who have drawn an elk permit.
 Hunter access is accomplished by offering landowners/lessees an either-sex, transferable elk permit when they accumulate 10 points (each harvested elk equals 1 point regardless of sex).
 Hunters sign up to hunt voucher properties on a first-come, first-served basis though an automated online system after the area draw is complete.
 A total of 18 properties encompassing 103,833 acres have been entered since 2015.
-For 2017, there were spots available for 114 hunters, resulting in 22 elk being harvested.
-The number of spots available dropped this year primarily because of permit management on less productive properties and an overall decrease in permits from previous years.
-This program resulted in 3 permits being transferred to landowners for the 2018 - 2019 season.
+For 2018, there were spots available for 127 hunters, resulting in 34 elk being harvested.
+The number of spots increased slightly this year.
+This program resulted in 2 permits being transferred to landowners for the 2018-2019 season.